Long-tail keywords can be a powerful tool in your SEO marketing arsenal.

 As a rule of thumb, your target keywords should be relevant to your content (and business).

-You don’t want to try and rank for long-tail keywords that are irrelevant to your website’s topic, as it won’t bring in any long-term benefits.
+You don’t want to try and rank for long-tail terms that are irrelevant to your website’s topic, as it won’t bring in any long-term benefits.

 Plus, you should aim for something that is potentially searched by your customers.

-For example, if you are selling pet food, try to rank for more specific long-tail keywords such as “organic dog food” instead of just “pet food”.
+For example, if you are selling pet food, try to rank for more specific queries such as “organic dog food” instead of just “pet food”.

 To make your content even more targeted and relevant, use keyword modifiers such as time, location, price range, type of product/service, and more.